 - Swim Schools and its staff must be aware of and comply with the child safe legal obligations (criminal offences) relevant to their State or Territory.

-- Swim Schools in NSW, Victoria and South Australia must comply with the Child Safe Standards and/or the National Principles.
+- Swim Schools in ACT, NSW, South Australia, Tasmania and Victoria must comply with the Child Safe Standards and/or the National Principles.

-- Swim Schools in Tasmania, WA, QLD, NT and ACT should prepare for upcoming regulation of the Child Safe Standards by implementing child safety measures and working towards compliance.
+- Swim Schools in QLD, NT and WA should prepare for upcoming regulation of the Child Safe Standards by implementing child safety measures and working towards compliance.

 How can Child Safeguard help you